rohit46666/Rohit-Chaudhary.github.io/index.md

 Algorithms that can extract features from unlabeled data to improve the performance of data-limited tasks

 ## Greedy layer-wise pretraining
-its is called greedy because it is agreedy algo meaning that it optimizes each piece of the solution independently,one piece at a time, rather than jointly optimizing all pieces.
+Its is called greedy because it is agreedy algo meaning that it optimizes each piece of the solution independently,one piece at a time, rather than jointly optimizing all pieces.
 It is called layer-wise because these independent pieces are the layers of the network.
 Speciﬁcally, greedy layer-wise pretraining proceeds one layer at a time, training the k-th layer while keeping the previous ones ﬁxed.
 It is called unsupervised because each layer is trained with an unsupervised representation learning algorithm.
 However, it is also called pretraining because it is supposed to be only a ﬁrst step before a joint training algorithm is applied to ﬁne-tune all thelayers together.

 ## Representation Learning: A Review and New Perspectives outlines